palak9/Microsoft-Azure-MachineLearning-Scholarship/Applications-Of-Machine-Learning.md

 ​ Feature Learning - features are learned from unlabeled data.
 ​ Anomaly Detection - learns from unlabeled data assuming most entities are normal.

-3. Reinforcement Learning - learns how an agent should take action in an environment to maximize a reward function.
+3. Reinforcement Learning : Learns how an agent should take action in an environment to maximize a reward function.
 ​ Markov Decision Process - does not assume knowledge of an exact mathematical model.